nayumakthar88/Dental-Caries-Detection-from-Dental-X-rays/README.md

 ---

-## ✍️ Author

-**C. Nayum Akthar**
-Student ID: BU22CSEN0101361

----

 ## 📄 References

 - Waugh A., Grant A., Ross and Wilson Anatomy and Physiology
 - PMC & PubMed Articles on Dental Caries
 - Nature Scientific Reports: YOLO in Dental Imaging

----

-> ⚠️ *Note*: This project is for academic and research purposes.
-Not intended for clinical use.